FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 # Example Use Case

-The example use case starts two connectors with the edc4aas extension.
+The example use case starts two connectors with the edc4aas extension and the client extension.
 The first connector is a provider of an AAS model and the second connector is an example consumer which wants to retrieve data from the provider.

 The example has the following structure: